iharishragav/elevate_labs/report/task_1/analysis.md

   - Malicious actors can exfiltrate data or create C2 (command & control) channels via DNS over TCP.

 **3. DNS Amplification Attacks**
-I - If misconfigured and allows recursive queries, the server could be abused in DDoS reflection attacks.
+  - If misconfigured and allows recursive queries, the server could be abused in DDoS reflection attacks.

 Test for **zone transfer**: